Social background of officers and other ranks in the French Army, 1750–1815: Other ranks

 The early modern standing French Army recruited the other ranks through volunteer enlistment.
 Domestic recruitment difficulties were solved through enlistment of Germans, Swiss, Irish, and others abroad.
 During the 18th century about 15% of the other ranks in the French army belonged to foreign regiments in French service.
 Wartime casualties were largely replaced through drafts from the militia.
 New recruits during war therefore consisted of from 20% up to 50% drafted men, not volunteer enlistees.
-During Louis XIII, the nobility was encouraged to serve as private soldiers.
-The growth of the French Army during Louis XIV meant that most noblemen served as officers.
+Under Louis XIII, the nobility was encouraged to serve as private soldiers.
+The growth of the French Army under Louis XIV meant that most noblemen served as officers.
 During the 18th century, the nobility was officially prohibited from serving in the ranks.
 Almost 90% of the rank and file came during the 18th century from the peasantry and the working class, while about 10% came from the petty bourgeoisie.
 Members of the higher bourgeoisie and of the nobility were also found among the other ranks, although their proportion gradually diminished during the century.
 About a third of the soldiery was born in towns, the rest in the countryside.